cvxgrp/cvxpygen/README.md

 **Important: When generating code with the ECOS solver, the generated code is licensed under the [GNU General Public License v3.0](https://github.com/embotech/ecos/blob/develop/COPYING).**

-This package is not the same as an earlier and similar package, [cvxpy_codegen](https://github.com/moehle/cvxpy_codegen).
+This package has similar functionality as the package [cvxpy_codegen](https://github.com/moehle/cvxpy_codegen), which appears to be deprecated.

 ## Installation